 Vitamin C – Found in red and green bell peppers, strawberries, kale, broccoli, cantaloupe, and oranges, Vitamin C also protects against macular degeneration and cataracts.

-This is by no means an extensive list of the nutrients that are healthy for the eyes or of the foods they are found in, but it will provide you with a starting point for choosing locally-grown fruit and vegetables that will have the most benefit to your eyes and vision health.
+This is by no means an extensive list of the nutrients that are healthy for the eyes or of the foods they are found in, but it will provide you with a starting point when buying local produce to promote eye health.

 Other Reasons to Buy Locally Grown Food

-When you purchase produce, such as lettuce, from a supermarket, it has usually been flown or trucked in from hundreds or even thousands of miles away and it has probably been at least a week since it was picked.
-Whereas if you were to buy lettuce from a produce stand or farmers’ market in your area, chances are the lettuce was picked that same day or the day before and the difference in the freshness can really be noticed when you do a taste test to compare the two.
+When you purchase produce, such as lettuce, from a regular supermarket, it has usually been flown or trucked in from many miles away.
+Likely, it has been at least a week since it was picked.
+Conversely, if you were to buy lettuce from a produce stand or farmers’ market in your area, chances are the lettuce was picked that same day or the day before.
+You can really notice the difference in freshness when you do a taste test to compare the two.

-You support your local community’s economy when you purchase food that has been grown locally.
-The money that you pay to the farmers’ market or produce stand is directly benefiting the farmers and growers in your area and that money is then put back into the community’s businesses and services.
+You support your local community’s economy when you purchase locally grown food.
+The money that you pay to the farmers’ market or produce stand is directly benefiting the farmers and growers in your area.
+Usually, that money goes back into the community’s businesses and services.
 Supporting small family businesses is always something we advocate for at Rebuild Your Vision.

 Buying locally has a big impact on the environment as well.
 Think about the carbon footprint that is left behind when food is thrown on a truck and transported from one side of the country to the other.
-Then consider the carbon footprint that is left when the produce is transported from one side of your town to the other.
+Then consider the carbon footprint when the produce only travels from one side of your town to the other.
 There’s a big difference there.

 You have the ability to ask the local farmers and growers how they raise and harvest their crops.
 This is a great way to find out exactly what you are putting into your body.
 You can ask them whether or not they use pesticides or other chemicals when they’re growing their crops.
-Being able to speak one on one with the farmer will allow you to know more about the food you’re buying and eating.
+Being able to speak one-on-one with the farmer allows you to know more about the food you’re buying and eating.
 You also may get ideas about how best to prepare the produce you’ve purchased, right from the source!

-It’s possible in some areas that locally grown foods are not available for one reason or another, but if you still want to take advantage of the benefits to your vision and eye health that fresh food offers, there’s nothing to stop you from attempting to grow your own fruit and vegetables.
+It’s not always possible in some areas to grow local foods for one reason or another.
+But if you still want to take advantage of the benefits to your vision and eye health that fresh food offers, there’s nothing to stop you from attempting to grow your own fruit and vegetables.
 You’ll be surprised what will grow in a pot on your windowsill!

-While there may be some types of foods that just aren’t feasible to grow in your backyard or in your home, you can still grow the ones that your environment allows and take advantage of the abundance of health benefits they have to offer while getting the rest of the nutrients you need from the produce at the supermarket.
+True, some types of foods just aren’t feasible to grow in your backyard or in your home.
+But you can still grow the ones that your environment allows and take advantage of the abundance of health benefits they have to offer.
+Then you can get the rest of the nutrients you need from the produce at the supermarket.
 More and more supermarkets are pushing for more local produce, so keep an eye on labels and choose local when it’s available!
 Your eyes and your community will thank you.